 Sprinkle the seeds lightly over the soil and cover it with a thin layer of soil.
 Keep drizzling water as needed.
 Once it grows watering should be gentle as the plants can easily fall over.

 Green leaves require high amounts of nitrogen.
-This can be partly fixed by growing a leguminous plant, like bean with greens.
+This can be partly fixed by growing a leguminous plant, like a bean with greens.
 Once the greens grow up a few cms, manure tea or fish emulsion can be used once a week.
-Grass clippings which contain good amounts of nitrogen can be used as mulch.
+Grass clippings that contain good amounts of nitrogen can be used as mulch.

 Keep picking the greens as they grow.
 This will give rise to newer shoots and you will get a steady supply throughout the season.
 Else, it will start bolting, which will result in the onset of flowers before harvesting the greens.

 Sufficiently water the greens depending on the climate.
 Insufficient watering will turn the leaves bitter while overwatering will rot the roots.
-Also as much a possible avoid spraying water on greens as moisture will easily breed worms that are very hard to eradicate.
+Also as much as possible avoid spraying water on greens as moisture will easily breed worms that are very hard to eradicate.

 You need not worry about the greens that come up as weeds, as they can grow on their own.